(Picture -1949 Olalla Grange Staff taken at the Olalla Community Club)

 Olalla Grange No. 1125 has served our community for over 70 years.
 It was organized in the basement of the Olalla Community Hall on September 30, 1947.
 Forty-seven area residents were accepted as Charter members.
-Since then many others have joined.

 Soon after it was organized, Olalla Grange took on its first community service project – the beautification of the Olalla School Park, which included the provision of picnic tables.
 Subsequent projects included assistance with the Columbia River Flood Relief effort, sponsorship of a Girl Scout troop and a Little League baseball team, clean-up and fencing of the Olalla Cemetery, assisting the South Kitsap Hospital and purchasing hospital bonds, and supporting a community blood bank.